typotheque/public-documentation/source-file-requirements.md

 “Font Info” window → “Other” tab:

 - “File format version”: select “Version 3”.
-- “Font type”: select “Variable”.

 Save as a new file with the file format “Glyphs File Package”.

-> The “variable” font type makes Glyphs interpolate masters using the variable font model [instead of the Adobe multiple master model](https://handbook.glyphsapp.com/other-settings/#font-type).
-The .glyphspackage format allows UFO-like, per-glyph version control.
+> The .glyphspackage format allows UFO-like, per-glyph version control.

 ## Font info